-- After completing installation and the wiring and piping of the indoor and outdoor units, check for refrigerant leakage, looseness in the power supply or control wiring, wrong polarity, and no disconnection of one phase in the supply. - ► Use a 500-volt megohimmeter to check that the resistance between the power supply terminals and ground is at least 1.0MΩ.
+- After completing installation and the wiring and piping of the indoor and outdoor units, check for refrigerant leakage, looseness in the power supply or control wiring, wrong polarity, and no disconnection of one phase in the supply. - Use a 500-volt megohmmeter to check that the resistance between the power supply terminals and ground is at least 1.0MΩ. - ▶ Do not carry out this test on the control wiring (low voltage circuit) terminals. ⚠ Warning:

-Do not use the air conditioner if the insulation resistance is less than 1.0MQ.
+Do not use the air conditioner if the insulation resistance is less than 1.0 $\!M\Omega$